istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 EOF
 {{< /text >}}

-* Mesh-wide authentication policy name must be `default`; any policy with other name will be rejected and ignored.
-Also note that the CRD kind is `MeshPolicy`, which is different than the namespace-wide or service-specific policy kind (`Policy`)
-* On the other hand, the destination rule can have any name, and in any namespace.
-For consistency, we use also name it `default` and keep in `default` namespace in this demo.
-* Host value `*.local` in destination rule matches only services in the mesh, which have `local` suffix.
+> * Host value `*.local` to limit matches only to services in cluster, as opposed to external services.
+Also note, there is no restriction on the name or namespace for destination rule.
-* With `ISTIO_MUTUAL` TLS mode, Istio will set the path for key and certificates (e.g `clientCertificate`, `privateKey` and `caCertificates`) according to its internal implementation.
+* With ISTIO_MUTUAL TLS mode, Istio will set the path for key and certificates (e.g clientCertificate, privateKey and caCertificates) according to its internal implementation.
-* If you want to define a destination rule for a specific service, the TLS settings must be copied over to the new rule.

-These authentication policy and destination rule effectively configures sidecars of all services to receive and send request in mutual TLS mode, respectively.
-However, it cannot be applied on services that don't have sidecar, i.e `httpbin.legacy` and `sleep.legacy` in this setup.
-If you run the same testing command as above, you should see requests from `sleep.legacy` to `httpbin.foo` and `httpbin.bar` start to fail, as the result of enabling mutual TLS on server, but `sleep.legacy` doesn't have a sidecar to support it.
-Similarly, requests from `sleep.foo` (or `sleep.bar`) to `httpbin.legacy` also fail.
+Don’t forget that destination rules are also used for non-auth reasons such as setting up canarying, but the same order of precedence applies.
+So if a service requires a specific destination rule for any reason - for example, for a configuration load balancer -  the rule must contain a similar TLS block with ISTIO_MUTUAL mode, as otherwise it will override the mesh- or namespace-wide TLS settings and disable TLS.

+Re-run the testing command as above, you will see all requests between Istio-services are now completed successfully:

 {{< text bash >}}
-$ for from in "foo" "bar" "legacy"; do for to in "foo" "bar" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 200 sleep.foo to httpbin.bar: 200 sleep.foo to httpbin.legacy: 503
+$ for from in "foo" "bar"; do for to in "foo" "bar"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 200 sleep.foo to httpbin.bar: 200
+sleep.foo to httpbin.legacy: 503
 sleep.bar to httpbin.foo: 200
 sleep.bar to httpbin.bar: 200
-sleep.bar to httpbin.legacy: 503
+{{< /text >}}

+### Request from non-Istio service to Istio service

+Non-Istio service, e.g `sleep.legacy` doesn't have sidecar, so it cannot initiate the required TLS connection to Istio service.
+As a result, request from `sleep.legacy` to `httpbin.foo` or `httpbin.bar` will fail:

+{{< text bash >}}
-sleep.legacy to httpbin.foo: 000
-command terminated with exit code 56 sleep.legacy to httpbin.bar: 000
+$ for from in "legacy"; do for to in "foo" "bar"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.legacy to httpbin.foo: 000 command terminated with exit code 56 sleep.legacy to httpbin.bar: 000